FIRST TIME HOMEBUYER ASSISTANCE

 Southern California Home Financing Authority (SCHFA) First Home Mortgage Program

 Federal, State, and Local laws prohibit housing discrimination based on certain categories.
 The laws cover housing for rent or sale, advertising, lending, insurance, steering, redlining, and hate crimes.
 In California, virtually every unit of housing for rent or sale is covered under the fair housing laws.
-For more information, click on the links below.
+For more information, view the links.
 Hard copies of the information brochure is also available in the Community Development Department lobby.

 Services for Persons with Developmental Disabilities

 The Harbor Regional Center is a private, not-for-profit corporation contracting with the State of California for the provision of services to persons with developmental disabilities pursuant to the Lanterman Act.
 This facility can provide diagnosis and evaluation, information and referral, individual or family service planning, family support, and assistance in finding and using community resources.
-For more information, click on the links below.
-Hard copies of the information brochure is also available in the Community Development Department lobby.
+For more information, click on the link below.